Puerto Rico Office for Socioeconomic and Community Development: OFSA and OCAM

 Law 1-2001, passed on March 1, 2001 created the Oficina del Coordinador General para el Financiamiento Social y la Autogestión (OFSA), with a mission to eradicate poverty in Puerto Rico.
 With it, "Special Communities" (Comunidades Especiales de Puerto Rico) across Puerto Rico were to be identified and then residents' voices were to be included in the plans for how to improve same.
 Community members were to become leaders who would spearhead needed socioeconomic changes within their communities.

 The Oficina del Comisionado de Asuntos Municipales (OCAM) was a similar agency which had helped municipalities with funding for specific community needs but had been eliminated in 2017.
 When OCAM was dissolved, many of its functions were taken over by ODSEC.
 In a final audit of OCAM, by the Puerto Rico comptroller, who looked at OCAM's operations from 2021-2017, the auditor found that OCAM had performed its functions correctly and lawfully.

 Special Communities

-Special Communities are a list of 742 places in Puerto Rico which were identified as marginalized and needing attention.
+Special Communities are 742 places in Puerto Rico which were identified as marginalized and needing attention.
 Established by Sila María Calderón, the eighth governor of Puerto Rico, the idea was to identify and address the high levels of poverty, and lack of resources and opportunities affecting these communities in Puerto Rico.
 First, there were 686 sectors, neighborhoods and barrios on the list and by 2008 there were 742 places identified as a "Special Community".

 The OFSA agency, as it was then called, believed in solving poverty through a model that involved all community residents, the private sector and government agencies, working together to solve community problems.
 In 2016, with a small budget of US$3.761 million, the mission remained the same; to create sustainable development, and empower people to work together on improving infrastructure, housing and the social fabric of their communities.